mohammadhasanii/Go-Weather/readme.md

 # Usage
 Once the application is running, it will display a table with the current weather data for the specified cities.
 The table will be updated every 10 minutes, and a countdown timer will show the time remaining until the next update.

+# Dependencies
+All requests to the API to get weather conditions are through the [Dastyar](https://dastyar.io) service.
+Thank you to the [Dastyar](https://dastyar.io) team.

 # Example Output

 ```mathematica